hubmapconsortium/ingest-validation-tools/README.md

 ### Stability

-Once approved, both the list of metadata fields (metadata schema) and the list of files (directory schema) are fixed in a particular version.
+Once approved, both the CEDAR Metadata Template (metadata schema) and the list of files (directory schema) are fixed in a particular version.
 The metadata for a particular assay type needs to be consistent for all datasets, as does the set of files which comprise a dataset.